StormBit/stormbit.github.io/help/policies.md

   don't harm the network, other networks or other users.
 - Staff _must not_ abuse their privileges to enforce network or channel rules in independent channels, unless in compliance with the exceptions outlined below.
+- Staff _must_ put out notice of any alterations to these rules.
 - Staff _shall_ actively interfere in the case of "stalkers" and other exceptional circumstances, regardless of whether you ignored them.
 - Staff _shall_ actively interfere with any and all entities masquerading as being